pivlab/phenoplier/nbs/15_gsa_gls/20-null_simulations/15_spredixcan/README.md

 The `cluster_jobs/` folder has the job scripts to run on Penn's LPC cluster.
 To run the jobs in order, you need to execute the command below.
-The `_tmp` folder stores logs and needs to be created.

 ## S-PrediXcan